-Cytotox CALUX (Catalogue Nr.
-015)
+Cytotox CALUX (Catalogue No. 013)

-The Cytotox CALUX[®] consists of a human osteosarcoma cell line (U2OS) that constitutively expresses a high level of luciferase.
+The Cytotox CALUX® consists of a human osteosarcoma cell line (U2OS) that constitutively expresses a high level of luciferase.
 By addition of the appropriate substrate for luciferase, light is emitted.
 If the cells are exposed to cytotoxic compounds as a result the amount of luciferase expressed will decrease.
 This can be measured as a decrease in the light signal.
 As such the line is also used as a generic control in CALUX assay panels.
 The Cytotox CALUX reports whether a sample is cytotoxic, and at which concentration or dilution factor the cytotoxicity occurs.

-- Endpoint (unit): positive or negative for genotoxicity/amount processed or dilution factor - Test duration: 24h - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): none - Positive control used: none - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample. - Tissue/cells examined: Human osteosarcoma cell line - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
-Use of 1 liter water. - Current use on MS level (regular monitoring as well as other purposes): Several R&D projects - Assessment criteria: typical performance criteria's from Dutch Rijkswaterstaat RIKZ-Specie-08 guideline can be used - Specificity: many cytotoxic compounds - Sensitivity (LOD/Q): N/A - Variability (e.g. CV for single substance tests) if known: <20%
+- Endpoint (unit): positive or negative for genotoxicity/amount processed or dilution factor. - Test duration: 24h. - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): ECVAM method DB-ALM Protocol n° 197.: Automated CALUX reporter gene assay procedure. - Positive control used: none. - Matrices (sediment, water, tissue etc.) that can be investigated: Any type of sample. - Tissue/cells examined: Human osteosarcoma cell line. - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
+Use of 1 liter water. - Current use on MS level (regular monitoring as well as other purposes): Several R&D projects. - Assessment criteria: typical performance criteria from Dutch Rijkswaterstaat RIKZ-Specie-08 guideline can be used. - Specificity: many cytotoxic compounds. - Sensitivity (LOD/Q): N/A. - Variability (e.g., CV for single substance tests) if known: <20%.

-- Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as the kind of matrix. - Complexity/learning period: 1 week of training - Costs: Low (about 130 240 Euro on commercial basis13).
-Costs are generally not depending on matrix studied. - Commercial availability: Commercial accredited performers available - International relevance: applied in several projects - Publications:
+- Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as the kind of matrix. - Complexity/learning period: 1 week of training. - Costs: Costs are generally depending on matrix studied. - Commercial availability: BDS. - International relevance: applied in several projects. - Publications: